What to know before you go!

 How many people to a raft?Answer: Anywhere from 4-6 plus a guide, this depends on water level and group size.

-What, when and where are we gonna eat?Answer: A picnic is served water-side on Harpers Ferry rafting and ducky trips (weekends and holidays, 12pm & 2:30pm trips ONLY), and Antietam tubing.
+What, when and where are we gonna eat?Answer: A light snack is served water-side on all Harpers Ferry rafting and ducky trips and Antietam tubing.
 Food is served mid-way to ¾ way down the trip.
 A light snack consists of Water, Clif bar, and piece of fruit.
 Groups can customize the trip with lunch options, please see the website link “Group Information Packet” or “Planning your trip” for our fantastic picnic options!

 How do I get to that road across from Harpers Ferry?Comment: We know this question has nothing to do with Whitewater, but it is our most frequently asked question.